 Chihuahuas are prone to hypoglycemia.
 This occurs when your dog's blood sugar drops to dangerously low levels.

-A good way to combat this is to invest in foods that contain complex carbohydrates.
+A good way to combat this is to invest in dog foods that contain complex carbohydrates.
 These include ingredients like sweet potatoes, barley, peas, oats, and much more.